 3 Reasons Leather Is GROSS

-I have some bad news, guys: There’s a fashion trend that’s even worse than embellished jeans and spandex bodysuits—some people are actually wearing skin from dead animals!
+I have some bad news, guys.
+There’s an awful fashion trend out there: Some people are actually wearing the skins of dead animals!
 How disgusting is that?!

 Check out the top three reasons why leather is GROSS: